VioletsOleander/vault-vanilla/lecture-notes/Distributed Systems.md

         This dependency graph is very useful.
 We can even learn a dependency graph in the training runs and use them to avoid concurrency bugs at deployed runs without explicitly fixing the bugs -- [my own paper](https://madsys.cs.tsinghua.edu.cn/publication/ai-a-lightweight-system-for-tolerating-concurrency-bugs/FSE2014-zhang.pdf) won a Distinguished Paper Award at FSE2014
 - The combination of these other kinds of anomaly phenomenal leads to other levels of isolation a trade-off!
-    The most important level of isolation not included in ANSI is snapshot isolation, which will be discussed in the next lecture.
+    The most important level of isolation not included in ANSI is **snapshot isolation**, which will be discussed in the next lecture.

 ## Distributed transaction = concurrency control + atomic commit
 **Atomic commit**